Thursday, February 5, 2026

 Another source of community and parental disempowerment is the ever decreasing number of schools and a concomitant increase in the number of students per remaining schools.
 In 1920 there were some 190,000 public schools, k-12, with an average of 100 students per school.
 By 2020 there were only 131,000 public schools serving an average of 528 students per school.
 That's five times more students per school than in1920.

 As school populations grew, individual student differences became less and less important.
 The chances of a principal even knowing the name of every student, much less anything about them, shrank to nearly zero.
-Their knowledge of individual parental concerns also shrank dramatically.
+Their knowledge of individual parents also shrank dramatically.

 So where does this leave us?
 With public schools that are less and less responsive to individual differences and more and more indifferent to community values.
 Who's really in charge?
 State and federal bureaucrats who are in the hire of state and federal legislators, that's who.
 Whether or not that's what we want, that's what we've got.

-A significant number of Americans object to Muslim immigration.
-They see these people as culturally incompatible and dangerously intolerant.
-And they worry that Muslims are flooding into this country in record numbers.
+A significant number of Americans are concerned about Muslim immigration.
+They worry that Muslims are culturally incompatible and that some are even dangerous religious fanatics.
+Moreover, they worry that Muslims are flooding into this country in record numbers.
 What are we to make of this?

 Let’s look at it historically.
-In the 19th century Americans were similarly concerned by the number of Roman Catholics, mostly Irish, who were pouring into an essentially Protestant America.
-A major worry was that these immigrants were obedient to a foreign monarch, the Pope, who directed an authoritarian and anti-Protestant institution that Protestants found especially threatening.
-How could a people accustomed to authoritarianism and intolerance ever learn to live in America?
-Wouldn’t all these Catholic foreigners band together and become another America altogether.
+In the 19th century many Americans were concerned about the large number of Roman Catholics, mostly Irish, who were arriving in an essentially Protestant America.
+A major worry was that these immigrants were obedient to a foreign monarch, the Pope.
+The head of an autocratic and anti-Protestant institution that they found especially threatening.
+How could a people accustomed to dogmatism and intolerance of Protestantism, ever learn to live in America?
+Wouldn’t these people band together and create their own Catholic anti-America?

-Unlike the 19th Century Irish, contemporary Muslim immigrants do not pledge allegiance to a single autocrat nor even to a cohesive institution.
-None pledge common obedience to ta single leader.
-There even is bloody disagreement, among them about what it takes to be a Muslim.
+Unlike the 19th Century Irish, contemporary Muslim immigrants do not pledge allegiance to a single autocrat nor even to one cohesive religious institution.
+None pledge common allegiance to a single leader.
+In fact there often is bloody disagreement among them about what it takes to even be a Muslim.

 On the other hand, the very most militant among them want to convert all of the United States to Islam, if necessary by the sword.
 And institute their version of Sharia Law.
 Those who refuse conversion are to be enslaved or annihilated.